blocksds/sdk/examples/console/readme.md

 - `both_screens`: Use the console in both screens at the same time.
 - `console_rotscale`: Display the console using a rotation background.
 - `console_windows`: Use windows to display text in a small part of the screen.
+- `custom_console`: Use a custom console renderer that supports more color modes.
 - `custom_font`: Use a custom font made by the user.